BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

           charging.
 It also has USB slots for charging your devices non-wirelessly.
 The PowerBank itself will charge whenever it gets enough sun.
-      - question: Shopping on SOLAROW.COM
-        answer: >
-          Shopping is simple.
-Like any other webstore.
-You just need to choose your preferred product, and then enter the shipping information and payment method.
-Shopping and checkout are secure.
-We are not storing your payment information anywhere.
       - question: I have more questions.
         answer: |
           For every other question that you have, contact us and we will reply.